In Need of a Medical Malpractice Lawyer?

 - Damages- The patient or plaintiff suffered large and compensable losses because of the incident.

 These four elements can be difficult to piece together in a medical malpractice case, but you don’t have to do it alone.
-At Wallentine Injury Law, we have the experience and resources to gather critical evidence and establish liability against negligent medical providers.
+Our medical malpractice lawyers have the experience and resources to gather critical evidence and establish liability against negligent medical providers.
 Let our team handle the legal burden while you focus on your recovery.

 Common Medical Malpractice Claims